WHAT MAKES BLUEPRINT'S LIVE LSAT COURSES BETTER THAN OTHERS?

 Ability to repeat and reschedule any class as many times as you want with any instructor to learn from different styles or tackle difficult concepts.

-1 comprehensive LSAT Strategy Guidebook, plus multiple cheat sheets, pacing guide, and other study resources.
+Comprehensive LSAT Strategy PDFs, plus multiple cheat sheets, pacing guide, and other study resources.

 All the resources in the Self-Paced Course so you get 2 courses for the price of 1.